 - 3.2.5 Claim Seasonality-The actuary should understand how seasonality may impact the estimation of incurred claims and make appropriate adjustments.
-Claim seasonality may be exhibited in the pattern of claims incurral and submission, or in the manner that costs actually emerge within the health benefit plan provisions, such as plans with high deductibles. - 3.2.6 Credibility-The actuary should consider how the credibility of the data affects the development of incurred claim estimates and refer to ASOP No. 25, Credibility Procedures, for further guidance. - 3.2.7 Risk Characteristics and Organizational Practices by Block of Business-The actuary should consider how marketing, underwriting, and other business practices can influence the types of risks accepted, and how the pattern of growth or contraction and relative maturity of a block of business can influence incurred claims. - 3.2.8 Legislative Requirements-The actuary should consider relevant legislative and regulatory changes as they pertain to determination of incurred claims.
-Governmental mandates can influence the provision of new benefits; risk characteristics; rating, reserving, and underwriting practices; or claims processing practices. - 3.2.9 Carve-Outs-The actuary should consider the pertinent benefits, payment arrangements, and separate reporting of those benefits subject to carve-outs in incurred claims estimates. - 3.2.10 Special Considerations for Long-Term Products-The actuary should consider the variety of benefits available in these health benefit plans, such as lump-sum, fixed, or variable payments for services; provisions such as cost of living adjustments and inflation protection; payment differences based on institutional or home-based care; social insurance integration; and the criteria for benefit eligibility.
-Certain health benefit plans provide for long-term medical or disability benefits.
-Some examples are cancer, long-term care, and long-term disability policies.
-The plan's benefits may not begin for several years after policy purchase and claims usually extend beyond the valuation date. - 3.3 Analysis of Incurred Claims-After reviewing the considerations in sections 3.2.1-3.2.10 above, the actuary should follow the relevant procedures highlighted in sections 3.3.1-3.3.7 below. - 3.3.1 Unpaid Claims Liability-Using incurral and processing dates, the actuary should determine unpaid claims liabilities for claims incurred as of the valuation date.
+Claim seasonality may be exhibited in the pattern of claims incurral and submission, or in the manner that costs actually emerge within the health benefit plan provisions, such as plans with high deductibles. - 3.2.6 Credibility-The actuary should consider how the credibility of the data affects the development of incurred claim estimates and refer to ASOP No. 25, Credibility Procedures, for further guidance. - 3.2.7 Risk Characteristics and Organizational Practices by Block of Business-The actuary should consider how marketing, underwriting, and other business practices can influence the types of risks accepted, and how the pattern of growth or contraction and relative maturity of a block of business can influence incurred claims. - 3.2.8 Legislative Requirements-The actuary should consider relevant legislative and regulatory changes as they pertain to the estimation of incurred claims.
+For example, governmental mandates can influence the provision of new benefits; risk characteristics; rating, reserving, and underwriting practices; methods used to estimate incurred claims; or claims processing practices. - 3.2.9 Carve-Outs-The actuary should consider the pertinent benefits, payment arrangements, and separate reporting of those benefits subject to carve-outs in incurred claims estimates. - 3.2.10 Special Considerations for Long-Term Products-The actuary should consider the variety of benefits available in long-term products, such as lump-sum, fixed, or variable payments for services; provisions such as cost of living adjustments and inflation protection; payment differences based on institutional or home-based care; social insurance integration; and the criteria for benefit eligibility. - 3.3 Analysis of Incurred Claims-After reviewing the considerations in sections 3.2.1-3.2.10 above, the actuary should follow the relevant procedures highlighted in sections 3.3.1-3.3.6 below. - 3.3.1 Unpaid Claims Liability-Using incurral and processing dates as appropriate, the actuary should estimate unpaid claims liabilities for claims incurred as of the valuation date.